yusuke85/javascript-module-2-todo-workshop/README.md

 - Create DOM elements using JavaScript and add these to the DOM
 - Manipulate DOM elements using JavaScript to change their properties
 ### Node.js vs Browser
 Both the browser and Node.js use JavaScript as their programming language.
 But building apps that run in the browser is a completely different thing from building a Node.js application.
-Despite the fact that both useJavaScript, there are some key differences.
+Despite the fact that both use JavaScript, there are some key differences.

 1. **Full user-level system access.** This is one of the most exciting things about Node.js.
 Unlike the browser where Javascript runs in **an isolated environment in which potentially unsafe software code can execute** without affecting network resources or local applications.
 Whereas NodeJS has full access to the system like any other computer application.
 This means you can read and write directly to/from the file system/ hard drive, have unrestricted access to the network, can execute software and more.
 This means writing full desktop software is possible with node.js even including a UI (user interface) through modules like electron.
 &nbsp;